Making Vacation Rental Safety a Top Priority

 Grills and Outdoor Cooking

-Barbecue grill placement is key to preventing a structure fire at the rental.
+Barbecue grill placement is key to preventing a structure fire at the short-term rental.
 Grills need to be kept at least 3 feet away (preferably 10 feet) from combustible things like buildings and deck roof overhangs.

+Fire extinguishers go hand-in-hand with fire hazards.
+Fire extinguishers should be available outside and inside the short-term rental property.
 Properly mounted fire extinguishers are a necessity in short-term rental properties.
 While you must have one for the kitchen or near fireplaces/stoves – additional ones on every floor of the rental are recommended.
 They must be mounted with the brackets they came with 3 to 5 feet off the floor as required by international building codes.

 Bunk Beds

 Federal law requires bunk beds to comply with the bunk bed standard and with additional requirements, including those of the Consumer Product Safety Improvement Act of 2008 (CPSIA).
 To be specific, “The tops of the guardrails must be no less than 5 inches above the top of the mattress.”
-The top of the mattresses on these beds sit at the top of the rails with no 5″ layer of protection.

 Carpets and Area Rugs